-I've bought a pair of Minimalist Running Shoes, now what do I do?
+I've bought a pair of Minimalist / Zero-Drop Running Shoes, now what do I do?

-Been inspired by the new breed of running shoes, with their light as a feather feel and increased ground contact sensation?
+Been inspired by lightweight or zero heel-drop running shoes, with their light-as-a-feather feel and increased ground contact sensation?
 If you're starting – or hoping – to run in these shoes for the first time, then you need to do a bit of preparation first.
-These shoes are lighter in support and cushioning, which you can train your body to adapt to, but if you rush into it too quickly you're pretty much guaranteed an injury – tight calves, strained Achilles, knee pain, and in the worst case a stress fracture.
+They are lighter in support and cushioning, which you can train your body to adapt to, but if you rush into it too quickly you're pretty much guaranteed an injury – tight calves, strained Achilles, knee pain, and in the worst case a stress fracture.

 Firstly know what kind of minimalist shoe you've got.
-If it's Vibram FiveFingers, or something equally firm with just a bit of rubber between you and the ground, you need to allow months to transition.
-Vibram recommend that you spend the first 6 weeks – yes six – walking (you can continue to run in your regular road shoes), and that's sound advice.
+If it has a thin midsole with firm cushioning, you need to allow months to transition.
+We recommend that you spend the first few weeks walking (you can continue to run in your regular road shoes).
 Your arches will ache and your calves tighten initially as you start to strengthen and flex the muscles, tendons and ligaments.
-If you've plumped for a more cushioned Saucony or Nike Free type then you'll be able to get running straight away – although starting short and gentle.
+If you've plumped for a more cushioned type then you'll be able to get running straight away – although starting short and gentle.
+With zero drop running shoes you need to be patient and listen to your body – you can probably start running without walking in them first, but only short runs.

 Minimalist Running Transition Plan